 Thinking about training

 Managers and team members can also request stress management workshops.
 Or even opt for stress management training.
-This type of workshop or training course provides a wide range of practical tools that can be used independently.
+This type of workshop or training course enables you to discover many practical tools and learn how to use them independently.
 This is the case, for example, with the Managing stress.

 On the same subject : Stress management: what tools are needed to meet the new challenges?